bihealth/sodar-core-legacy/docs/source/app_projectroles_settings.rst

   can be synchronized from a source during remote project sync if they exist on the target site.
 Similarly, local users will be selectable in member dropdowns when selecting users (bool)
+* ``PROJECTROLES_KIOSK_MODE``: If true, allow accessing certain project views *without* user authentication in order to e.g. demonstrate features in a kiosk-style deployment.
+Also hides and/or disables views not intended to be used in this mode (bool)

 Example: